 JOHN: Thank you.

 JOHN: Yeah.
 That’s one of my favorite letters.
-This lady...this lady wrote me from the Midwest and she said, “I’ve been listening to you for years and I have now figured out, you’re using all my pastor’s material and you never give him credit.”
-I don’t know how she figured out I even knew who her pastor was.
-But I just wrote her and said, “Ma’am,” I didn’t want to say the obvious, I didn’t want her to lose confidence in her pastor, so I just wrote and said.
-You know, “If I’ve ever done that, I ask your forgiveness.
+This lady - this lady wrote me from the Midwest and she said, “I’ve been listening to you for years and I’ve now figured out, you’re using all my pastor’s material and you never give him credit.”
+I don’t know how she figured out I even knew who her pastor was, but I just wrote her and said, “Ma’am” - I didn’t want to say the obvious, I didn’t want her to lose confidence in her pastor, so I just wrote and said, you know, “If I’ve ever done that, I ask your forgiveness.
 I’m just grateful you have a good, faithful pastor,” something like that.

 I’ve got to tell you a funny story.
-Is Melinda...are you here?
+Is Melinda - are you here?
 Where are you, Melinda?
 Yeah, my daughter, Melinda.
 Some years ago she went to work at Grace To You.
-Now she thought...she comes to Grace Church, she thought everybody liked her father.
-You know, because nobody stands up here and criticizes me or protests, it’s pretty...pretty loyal group here, that’s why you’re here.
+Now, she thought - she comes to Grace church, she thought everybody liked her father.
+You know?
+Because nobody stands up here and criticizes me or protests, it’s a pretty - pretty loyal group here, that’s why you’re here.
 And she thought everybody liked my father.

-Well she came to work at Grace To You and they put her in the responsibility of...was it?...taking e-mail off the computer, or whatever it was, you were getting messages coming on the computer, all this anti-John MacArthur propaganda was coming like a flood and she had the job of taking all this stuff off the computer.
-And there were all kinds of websites that were sort of anti-John MacArthur websites and all this.
-She just didn’t get it.
+Well, she came to work at Grace to You, and they put her in the responsibility of - was it taking e-mail off the computer or - whatever it was, you were getting messages coming on the computer, all this anti-John MacArthur propaganda was coming like a flood and she had the job of taking all this stuff off the computer.
+And there were all kinds of websites that were sort of anti-John MacArthur websites and all this, and she just didn’t get it.

 JOHN: Hi, Amy.

-AMY: I want to thank you so much for your ministry.
+QUESTION: I want to thank you so much for your ministry.
 You’ve impacted so many people, including myself and my family.
-My question is, what is the relationship...how does the Bible define the relationship between Christ and the Holy Spirit, especially during His ministry on earth?
+My question is: What is the relationship - how does the Bible define the relationship between Christ and the Holy Spirit, especially during His ministry on earth?